College of Technology & Engineering, Udaipur: History

 The College of Technology and Engineering (CTAE) was established by the government of Rajasthan in 1964 by offering undergraduate course in Agricultural Engineering.
 It had its beginning in the Rajasthan College of Agriculture and shifted to its present premises on new campus of the University in 1968.
 Academic and physical facilitates of Udaipur Polytechnic was also transferred by state government to the College in 1975-76.
 However, considering industrial growth and human resource development in the state, additional degree programmes in Electrical, Mechanical and Mining Engineering in 1996, Computer Science and Engineering in 2000, Electronics and Communication Engineering in 2006, Information Technology and Civil Engineering in 2007 were added.
 All degree programmes have approval from AICTE.
 The admissions to the degree programmes are made through State level Pre Engineering Test(RPET, now RPET has been replaced by REAP (Rajasthan Engineering Admission Process)) and JEE Main.
 Fifteen per cent seats in Agricultural Engineering are also filled up through ICAR.

 The college also offers post graduate programme leading to M.E.
 (Ag) & Ph.D. in Soil & Water Conservation Engineering, Irrigation Water Management Engineering, Farm Machinery & Power Engineering, Processing & Food Engineering and Renewable Energy Sources Engineering.
 The post graduate programme in Agricultural Engineering was started in 1978-79.
 The Ph.D. programmes in all specialization areas of Agricultural Engineering were started in 1996-97.
 The college also offers job oriented post graduate diploma programme in Organic Agriculture Management.
-Post graduate programmes leading to M. E. (Mechanical) in CAD/CAM and M. E. (Electrical) in Power Systems and Control Engineering and power electronics, M. E. (Mining) in Mine Planning, M. E. (Computer) in Computer Engineering, MBA (Engineering and Technology) have also been added from this session.
+Post graduate programmes leading to M. E. (Mechanical) in CAD/CAM and M. E. (Electrical) in Power Systems and Control Engineering and power electronics, M. E. (Mining) in Mine Planning, M. E. (Computer) in Computer Engineering, have also been added from this session.